microsoft/playwright/docs/src/api/params.md

 Maximum number of request redirects that will be followed automatically.
 An error will be thrown if the number is exceeded.
 Defaults to `20`.
 Pass `0` to not follow redirects.

+## js-python-csharp-fetch-option-maxretries
+* langs: js, python, csharp
+- `maxRetries` <[int]>

+Maximum number of times socket errors should be retried.
+Currently only `ECONNRESET` error is retried.
+An error will be thrown if the limit is exceeded.
+Defaults to `0` - no retries.

 ## evaluate-expression
 - `expression` <[string]>